Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 Because you work from the back, directional designs and lettering must be reversed before punching.

-I hope this guide has clarified the differences between rug hooking and rug punching and provided helpful insight into the tools and materials.
+I hope this guide has helped clarify some of the differences between rug hooking and rug punch needle and provided helpful insight into the tools and materials.
 Both are beautiful, rewarding fiber arts, and I encourage you to explore, experiment, and find the technique that feels right for you.

 By Kelly Kanyok